HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “oneself” is necessary like “ prevent myself from cursing into the car.”
+I am happy to learn you say that” study the contents,”

 ★★★★★